 1. Tell us a bit about where you're currently visiting.

 Right now we're in Iceland, a country we've been wanting to get to for a very long time.
-We've been living in a modern, Scandinavian-design camper traveling the south side of the country.
+We've been living in a modern, Scandinavian-design camper travelling the south side of the country.
 It's absolutely beautiful here, and unpredictable in every sense of that word.
-The landscape changes every half an hour or so and in a single day you can see emerald hills, and lava fields, and glaciers, and mountain peaks.
+The landscape changes every half an hour or so and in a single day, you can see emerald hills, lava fields, glaciers and mountain peaks.
 Outside of the capital city and a few towns here and there, it's a pretty barren place.
 We've loved getting to unplug and explore and (most of all!) being somewhere where the sun never sets.
 Skateboarding empty highway roads at 3 am and photographing seals popping in and out of icebergs at midnight are things we just won't ever forget.

 I love anything made by NPR (national public radio).
 I listen to a lot of TED talks and TED radio hours, but I especially love the podcast "How I Built This."
 Each episode profiles a different successful entrepreneur and I'm really encouraged by listening to the backstories of people from a huge range of fields, and just how much luck (if you believe in that) and hard work has played into their success.
 I think at our core, Porter and I are both entrepreneurial and, for now at least, Instagram is the platform we've been able to express that side of ourselves in.
 I definitely recommend giving it a listen if you haven't yet!

 5. You have limited your luggage to only one suitcase each, which we so admire by the way!
 Tell us a bit about what's inside this capsule closet.